aws-samples/cfn101-workshop/workshop/content/basics/templates/pseudo-parameters/_index.md

     AllowedPattern: ^[a-z0-9]{5,12}$
     Type: String
     Default: alice
     Description: Value to be used with the dbUsername SSM parameter.
-The default value is set to 'alice', which you can override when creating a CloudFormation stack.
+The default value is set to 'alice', which users can override when creating a CloudFormation stack.

 ```

 Next, describe an SSM parameter: choose to set its `Name` property to `dbUsername`, and use `Ref` to reference the `DatabaseUsername` template parameter in the `Value` property.
 Choose to append the following content to the existing file content: